20 Years of Preserving History: South Side Home Movie Project at 20

 — Dr. Jacqueline Stewart, Founder and Director

-Join us this summer, all the way through summer 2026, as we commemorate two decades of community-driven archiving and storytelling.
+Join us now all the way through summer 2026, as we commemorate two decades of community-driven archiving and storytelling.
 Throughout the year, we'll be celebrating our past achievements and looking forward to an even brighter future!

 In the Spotlight